In early 2023, employees at popular e-commerce platform Shopify returned to work after the holiday break to some surprising news.

 The F.A.I.R. framework ensures that your meetings are productive and efficient.
 F.A.I.R. stands for Format, Agenda, Invitees, and Reporting.
 Following these principles, you can cut your meeting time by up to 50%.

-Meetings should be F.A.I.R to how to reduce meeting overload:
+Meetings should be F.A.I.R to reduce meeting overload:

 - Have a good format